terbo/node-signal-monitor/README.md

 The flow requires the node red [worldmap](https://www.npmjs.com/package/node-red-contrib-web-worldmap) and [configuration](https://www.npmjs.com/package/node-red-contrib-config) nodes.

-Currently this flow is primarily for mapping devices while traveling.
+Currently this flow primarily functions well when mapping devices noticed while traveling.
 Node-red is configured to save context data to disk, but right now nothing else is saved.
 _its just a phase._

 TODO: